foobaz/remux/README.md

 - .mkv to .mp4
 - .mkv to .webm
 - .mov to .mp4

 It will only perform the conversion if it is lossless.
 For example, it will not convert to .m4v if there is metadata that would be lost.
+It will not re-encode video or audio - it copies existing streams to the new container format unchanged.

 If Remux determines the video is already in the optimal format, it will still perform the conversion.
 This is bad for performance but good for thorough data normalization.